yazz/VisualJS/README.md

 ### What is Coils?

-Coils is a web framework written in Clojure and Clojurescript, running on the JVM on the server side and Javascript on the browser.
-The resulting artifact is a war file, so it can be deployed on any Java web or application server, including Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.
+Coils is a full stack web framework written in Clojure and Clojurescript.
+It is primarily designed for building React user interfaces connected to a database backend.
+Since Clojure runs on the JVM and Clojurescript compiles to Javascript, this means that a Coils application can be packaged as a J2EE WAR file.
+This means that any Coils application can be deployed on any Java web or application server, including Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.

 - Uses SQL directly in React/Om components
 - Uses Clojure for the server side